-As practitioners, we realise that appropriate nutrition for gastrointestinal disease is part of the mainstay of treatment, but which diet should you choose from the plethora of options?
+As practitioners, we realise that appropriate nutrition for gastrointestinal disease is part of the mainstay of treatment, but which diet should you choose for which condition from the range of Hill’s options?

 This is a really common question and whilst every patient is different here are some general guidelines to help you choose what to try first.